jheidecker/lemmony/README.md

 ## What lemmony does

-1. Get a list of all communities/magazines in the Lemmyverse that have > 0 posts
+1. Get a list of communities/magazines in the Lemmyverse from [lemmyverse.net](lemmyverse.net) that have > 0 posts, are not listed as suspicious, and meet the top and include/exclude conditions
 2. Login to local instance as a specified user
 3. "Makes known" (see above) any communities or magazines fetched above that have never been known on your local instance
 4. Subscribes a user (follows) to all known communities on your local instance that are shown as "Unsubscribed" or, re-subscribes if the status is "Pending."